-Wits University – TU Berlin Bilateral Masters Scholarships 2019/2020 for sub-Saharan African Students
+Wits University – TU Berlin Bilateral Masters Scholarships 2020/2021 for African Students

 The scholarships are for studies in the School of Architecture and Planning, Wits University, South Africa and summer/spring school in Berlin, Germany.